WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The token profile contains two different approaches to authorization - user attribute-based (e.g. groups or assurance) and capability-based.

-### Capability based Authorization: scope
+### Capability-based Authorization: scope

 Authorization may be based on the scope[^8] claim.
 The value of the scope claim is a list of space-delimited, case-sensitive strings (as in OAuth 2.0 Token Exchange [RFC 8693 Section 4.2](https://tools.ietf.org/html/rfc8693#section-4.2)) reflecting authorized activities the bearer of this token may perform.

-We aim to define a common set of authorizations (particularly storage-related authorizations), but envision additional authorizations will be added to meet new use cases.
+We aim to define a common set of authorizations (particularly storage-related authorizations) but envision additional authorizations will be added to meet new use cases.
 The interpretation of such authorizations would result in a list of operations the bearer is allowed to perform.

 For a given storage resource, the defined authorizations include:

 *   **storage.read**: Read data.
-Only applies to “online” resources such as disk (as opposed to “nearline” such as tape where the **stage** authorization should be used in addition).
+Only applies to “online” resources such as disk (as opposed to “nearline” such as tape where the **stage** authorization should be used instead).
 *   **storage.create**: Upload data.
 This includes renaming files if the destination file does not already exist.
 This capability includes the creation of directories and subdirectories at the specified path, and the creation of any non-existent directories required to create the path itself (note the server implementation MUST NOT automatically create directories for a client).
 This authorization DOES NOT permit overwriting or deletion of stored data.
-The driving use case for a separate `storage.create` scope is to enable stage-out of data from jobs on a worker node.
+The driving use case for a separate `storage.create` scope is to enable the stage-out of data from jobs on a worker node.
 *   **storage.modify**: Change data.
 This includes renaming files, creating new files, and writing data.
 This permission includes overwriting or replacing stored data in addition to deleting or truncating data.
 This is a strict superset of `storage.create`.
 *   **storage.stage**: Read the data, potentially causing data to be staged from a nearline resource to an online resource.
 This is a superset of `storage.read`.